EBISPOT/sum-stats-formatter/harmonisation/formatting_tools/readme.txt

       they are orientated according to the consensus, otherwise palindromic variants are not harmonised.
-   3) Using chromosome, base pair location and the effect and other alleles, query each variant against the Ensembl VCF reference to harmonise as appropriate by either:
+   3) Using chromosome, base pair location and the effect and other alleles, query each variant against the Ensembl release 93 VCF reference to harmonise as appropriate by either:
       --> keeping record as is because:
           - it is already harmonised